Scooba (brand): The original Scooba

-Scooba 200 series
+Scooba 230

 Introduced in 2011, the Scooba 230 was a smaller model, less than half the diameter but taller than the previous Scooba models.
 The reduced diameter allowed the robot to clean more areas in small bathrooms, kitchens, and other tight spaces.
 In order to reduce the size, the clean water and dirty water tanks were replaced with an internal clean water bladder in a sealed compartment that holds the dirty water, allowing the dirty water storage to expand as the clean water was used up.
-It worked the same way as the other scooba's, only there is no scrubbing brushes, but bristles.
+It worked the same way as the other Scoobas, only there is no scrubbing brushes, but bristles.
 Only Scooba cleaning solution and water are recommended as vinegar and the original cleaning solution will damage the bladder.
-The initial vacuuming stage present in other Scooba models was also removed, requiring users to sweep up or vacuum loose debris ahead of time.
+The initial vacuuming stage present in other Scooba models was also removed, requiring users to sweep up or vacuum loose debris to start.
 The Scooba 230 could clean up to 150 sqft in one charge.

-Scooba 300 series

-The Scooba 300 series replaced the original 5000 series robots.
-They were similar in design and size to the original Scooba and used Scooba cleaning solution, vinegar solution, or plain water.
-The robots in this series were differentiated by the size of the area they could clean on a single charge, and the accessories supplied.